(copyrighted material Caron Allan)

-Anna and Dan had told Sophie about the plan when the children were helping their grandmother to make the evening meal.
-Initially Sophie had been sceptical, trying to persuade them that attacks on villages and towns the previous night had been a terrible, but isolated incident, that ministers would negotiate, that peace would prevail.
-For a while it had looked as though she would refuse to go, but they wore her down, determined for her own sake to convince her until eventually she burst into overwrought tears, saying over and over again that all she wanted was for the children to be safe.
+Dan had told Sophie about the plan when the children were helping their grandmother to make the evening meal.
+Initially Sophie had been sceptical, trying to persuade them that attacks on villages and towns the previous night had been terrible, but isolated incidents, that ministers would negotiate, and peace would soon prevail.
+For a while it had looked as though she would refuse to go, but they wore her down in the end, determined to convince her until eventually she burst into overwrought tears, saying over and over again that all she wanted was for the children to be safe.

 So when night came, it was a relief to slip out of the house and away from the tension that the children could not have failed to notice, even if they could not understand.
 It felt good just to be doing something.

 It was cold as well as dark.
 A light rain began to fall and the sky was thick with black and blacker clouds, indicating heavier rain to follow.
 It was after curfew, of course, and the streets were silent.
 Here and there stood an abandoned car, doors left open as the driver had been forced to leave his or her vehicle once the ration of petrol had run out.
 Journeys would have to be continued on foot.

 The food and equipment they carried loaded into rucksacks and bags weighed on them heavily, but they continued to pick their way carefully, Anna in front to guide her brother through the deepest shadow and quietest places, knowing they still had a long way to go before they could relax their guard.
 She wondered if she would be able to make it that far with her load.
 The journey to the tunnels and back would take most of the night.